rbaltrusch/stream.lua/README.md

 Provided default gatherers aer available under `gatherers` and are:
 - `batch(batch_size): Iterable<T> => Iterable<table<T>>`: returns an iterable mapper function that aggregates elements from the original iterable, yielding batches of the specified size (in table form).
+- `window(window_size): Iterable<T> => Iterable<table<T>>`: returns an iterable mapper function that aggregates elements from the original iterable, yielding sliding windows of the specified size (in table form).
+Note that the windows for the first elements may be smaller than the specified size, while elements are still being aggregated into windows (if required, these smaller windows can be filtered out with a `dropwhile` statement).

 Example: